Minimum Bottom Line Profit Should Be > 7%!

 *Wednesday (1 Day to Go) – Bank documents, authorizes, and the buyer signs the documents.

-*Thursday – Deposit is made into the contractor’s account
+*Thursday – Deposit is made into the contractor’s account.

-The above works in the perfect world, however, your subcontractors, the material suppliers or the local inspectors don’t have mental telepathy and therefore it never works.
+The above works in the perfect world, however, your subcontractors, the material suppliers or the local inspectors don’t have mental telepathy and therefore it never unfolds as desired.
 Usually the construction project is at some point whereby four subs are working the project at the same time.
 One of them doesn’t have money to buy the materials needed or didn’t do his paperwork and isn’t authorized to call in an inspection from the local codes and compliance department.
 Or a subcontractor decided to not complete his portion of the work on the project for some oddball reason.
 I once saw the mechanical guy not complete his step because the electrician had not run the wiring to the junction box to feed the HVAC system.
 The electrician told me he couldn’t run the wires because the HVAC guy didn’t mount the box for the feed.
 It is as if these guys didn’t have a clue to work together to get this done.
 It took another week before the draw was issued holding up funds for about 10 other subcontractors and material suppliers.